5 Surprisingly Powerful and Simple Ways to Appreciate Your Team

-When was the last time you truly thanked someone on your team—beyond just a quick “thank you so much!” or two-sentence shout out in a meeting?
+When was the last time you truly thanked someone on your team—beyond a quick “thank you so much!” or a two-sentence shout-out in a meeting?

-If you’re like most of us, it’s been a while.
-We all know that appreciation is critical.* But often meaningful praise falls to the bottom of our busy to-do lists.
+If you’re like most of us, it’s probably been a while.
+We all know that appreciation is essential.* But in the swirl of meetings, deadlines, and shifting priorities, meaningful praise often slips quietly to the bottom of our to-do list.

-Good news: We got you.
-We’ve hand-picked our favorite unexpected, simple, and most powerful ways you can thank your team.
-They’re all free, fresh, and—bonus—increase the sense of Known, Matter, and Included that are critical to a thriving workplace culture.
+Good news: we’ve got you.
+Below are five of our favorite simple, unexpected, and surprisingly powerful ways to show appreciation.
+They’re free, they’re human, and—best of all—they strengthen the sense of Known, Matter, and Included that fuels every thriving workplace culture.

-Ready to make your team feel truly appreciated?
+Ready to make your team feel genuinely valued?

 1. Talk them up.

-It doesn’t have to take them long—it can simply be an email saying, “Hey, I heard you knocked it out of the park with your work on the new product, and that’s the kind of work that inspires me and my team.”
+“Hey, I heard you knocked it out of the park on the product rollout.
+Work like that inspires me and my team.”

 Want to uplevel your leadership?
-Ask your management peers if anyone on their teams could use some out-of-department recognition, and then reach out and recognize them!
-Start embedding cross-departmental appreciation throughout your culture.
+Ask managers in other departments who on their teams could use some outside recognition—and then you reach out and appreciate them.
+This is how cross-departmental appreciation becomes part of the culture.

 2. Get curious about their aspirations.

-This may not feel like an act of appreciation, but taking time out of your busy schedule to get to know more about your team's world is one of the best ways to make your team feel valued.
+It may not immediately feel like appreciation, but taking time—real time—to learn about your team’s broader world is one of the most powerful ways to show you value them.

 3. Send a video thank-you note.